The Incredible Story of an Early African-American College

 It is located at Rogersville, Hawkins County, Tennessee.
 It is a beautiful and healthy town, and has many attractions which make it an ideal town for such a school.
 The intellectual, moral and religious atmosphere is good and wholesome.
 It is reached from Bull’s Gap, on the Southern Railroad, by a branch sixteen miles long, known as the Tennessee and Ohio Railroad.

-- To give colored youth a solid and sample education in the arts and sciences.
+- To give colored youth a solid education in the arts and sciences.

 - To train and prepare them for domestic duties and the practical business of life.